 - A description of the type of personal information held by Tucows, including a general account of its use.

-Tucows shall inform a customer of the existence, use, and disclosure of his or her personal information upon request and shall give the individual access to that information.
+Tucows shall inform a customer of the existence, use, and disclosure of their personal information upon request and shall give the individual access to that information.
 A customer shall be able to challenge the accuracy and completeness of the information and have it amended as appropriate.

 NOTE: In certain situations, Tucows may not be able to provide access to all of the personal information it holds about a customer.
-Exceptions may include information that is prohibitively costly to provide, information that contains references to other individuals, information that cannot be disclosed for legal, security or commercial proprietary reasons or information that is subject to solicitor-client or litigation privilege.
+Exceptions may include information that is prohibitively costly to provide, information that contains references to other individuals, information that cannot be disclosed for legal, security, commercial proprietary reasons, or information that is subject to attorney-client or litigation privilege.
 Tucows shall provide the reasons for denying access upon request.

-- Upon request, Tucows shall afford customers a reasonable opportunity to review the personal information in the individual’s file.
+- Upon request, Tucows shall afford customers a reasonable opportunity to review the personal information it holds.
 Personal information shall be provided in understandable form within a reasonable time and at a minimal or no cost to the individual.

-- Upon request, Tucows shall provide an account of the use and disclosure of personal information and, where reasonable, legal and possible, shall state the source of the information.
+- Upon request, Tucows shall provide an account of the use and disclosure of personal information.
 In providing an account of disclosure, Tucows shall provide a list of organizations to which it may have disclosed personal information about the individual when it is not possible to provide an actual list.

 - Tucows shall promptly correct or complete any personal information found to be inaccurate or incomplete.
 Any unresolved differences as to accuracy or completeness shall be noted in the individual’s file.
 Where appropriate, Tucows shall transmit to third parties having access to the personal information in question any amended information or the existence of any unresolved differences.